 Step 2.
 Listen for a buzzing sound as you turn the keys ON.

-If you hear a buzzing sound, then this means your fuel pump is working fine.
+If you hear a buzzing sound, your fuel pump is working fine.
 That’s your fuel pump priming.

-To ensure a strong charge of fuel is pushed through, the fuel pump pressurizes the fuel in the lines leading to the injectors.
+To ensure a strong fuel charge is pushed through, the fuel pump pressurizes the fuel in the lines leading to the injectors.

 Step 3.
-If you don’t hear a buzzing sound, it’s a signal that there is something wrong with your fuel pump.
+If you don’t hear a buzzing sound, it signals something is wrong with your fuel pump.

 It could be a relay switch that is not working, a blown fuse, or a corroded or disconnected wire, or worst the fuel pump needs replacement.